 Tennessee residents are entitled to access public records, under reasonable conditions, and to copies of those records upon paying the costs of making the copy.
 The more precisely you can identify the record you seek, the more responsive we can be.

 Some records are not automatically posted online for many reasons, including they may not be of widespread interest, they are simply too large, or they contain confidential information.
-Many of these records may be obtained through a public disclosure request, though there are some exemptions to disclosure as determined by state law.
+Many of these records may be obtained through a Public Records Request, though there are some exemptions to disclosure as determined by state law.

 The City of Gallatin provides access to existing public records in its possession; however, the City is not required to collect information or organize data to create a record not existing at the time of the request.